At a Glance

 ✨Highlight Your Multi-Agency Experience

 Since the role involves coordinating with partner agencies, be prepared to discuss your experience in multi-agency settings.
-Provide examples of successful collaborations and how you navigated complex situations to achieve positive outcomes.
+Provide examples of successful collaborations and how you navigated complex situations to achieve positive outcomes for children and families.

 ✨Demonstrate Strong Communication Skills

 Effective communication is key in this role.
 Practice articulating your thoughts clearly and concisely.
-You might also want to prepare for questions that assess your ability to advocate for children and families, showcasing your communication style.
+You might also want to prepare for questions that assess your ability to advocate for children and young people, ensuring you can convey their needs effectively.

 Expect scenario-based questions that test your problem-solving skills and adaptability.
-Think about past experiences where you had to adjust your approach based on the needs of children and families, and be ready to discuss these in detail.
+Think about past experiences where you had to adjust your approach based on the needs of the children or families you were working with, and be ready to share those stories.